Peculiarity of Symmetric Ring Systems with Double Y-Junctions and the magnetic effects: Conclusion

 \section{Conclusion}

 We have discussed quantum dynamics in the quantum ring systems with double Y-junctions in which two arms have same length.
 For these systems, a general formulation by scattering matrices was found to be useful.
 Based on our formulations, we investigated localized states on the ring.
 Then we found that the symmetric ring systems in which one node has the same parameters as the other node under the reflectional symmetry possess the following interesting features. {\it In the symmetric ring systems, localized states exist inevitably, and resonant perfect transmission occurs when the wavenumber of an incoming wave coincides with that of the localized states, for any parameters of the nodes except for the extremal cases in which the absolute values of components of scattering matrices take $1$. } We also investigated the external disturbance to the symmetric ring systems.
 In particular, we have considered the magnetic flux penetrating the ring.
-Then we found that the current through the ring system can be switched by the strength of the magnetic flux when we adopt a special choice of parameters for the Y-junctions.
+Then we found that the current through the symmetric ring system for every mode characterized by a wavenumber can be switched simultaneously by the strength of the magnetic flux only when we adopt a subclass of parameters for the Y-junctions.

 We should briefly mention the time-reversal symmetry, which is a physically important class of problem, in the symmetric ring systems.
 The time-reversal symmetry of the ring systems requires that the matrix $S_{\rm R}$ given by Eqs.~(\ref{eq:sr11})-(\ref{eq:sr22}) be symmetric.
 In the symmetric rings, using Eqs.~(\ref{eq:si-sii-r4c})-(\ref{eq:si-sii-r4c2}), we can show that $(S_{\rm R})_{12}=(S_{\rm R})_{21}$ from straightforward calculations.
 Thus the time-reversal symmetry always holds in the symmetric ring systems.